turning toward the empty

 Allowing ourselves to turn toward the empty can be immensely difficult.
 It requires faith in the Tao, patience, and a loosening of our attachment to outcomes.
 It can feel as threatening as stepping off a cliff—counterintuitive, unsettling.
 Yet when we feel it in our bones, it is often the truest step we can take.
 We leave ground that feels firm but is quietly barren.
 We move from the formal and visible into the formless.
 It is a deep acceptance of what is, and a trust that what is needed will arrive in its own time.

 This is the spirit of turning toward the empty.
-We stop reaching outward and allow life to move toward us.
+We stop reaching outward, often desperately, and instead allow life to move toward us.
 What belongs will remain.
 What does not will fall away.
 This, too, is the way.

 Comments